-ICAN is pleased to provide some of our previous Webinars as a benefit of membership.
-Old and new webinars are available only to paid, current members of ICAN.
-For more information about becoming a member visit the Join Page.
+ICAN is pleased to provide some of our previous webinars as a benefit of membership.
+Webinars are available only to paid, current members of ICAN.
+For more information about becoming a member, visit the Join Page.

-A schedule will be emailed to all current members on the 1st and 15th of each month with a calendar containing the available viewing times and directions to sign up for each webinar.
-We will be offering each Webinar on a varied schedule during the month and in the months following.
+A schedule will be emailed to all current members on the 1st and 15th of each month with a calendar containing the available viewing times.
+We will be offering each webinar on a varied schedule during the month and in the months following.

 Birth Stories: Sharing and Listening